View FREE Lessons!

 Definition of Tacit Collusion:

-occurs when companies agree on a strategy without explicitly having anything in writing.
+occurs when companies agree on a strategy without a formal written agreement.
 Price leadership is an example of tacit collusion.

 The challenge is getting all the companies to agree on how each party will price their goods or services.
 It may be relatively easy to reach an agreement between a few companies.
 The larger the number of companies, the more difficult it is to collude.
 Explicit collusion is usually illegal.
 Anti-trust laws prohibit discussing pricing or production quotas between competitors.
 This makes it more difficult to "enforce" tacit agreements because nothing is in writing and managers would deny reaching an agreement.